davidkuster/k8s-utils/README.md

 ### k8s-pod-errors

-Usage: `k8s-pod-errors <env> <pod_names_to_grep>`
+Usage: `k8s-pod-errors <env> <pod_names_to_grep> <optional --since= value>`

-- This script will grep for case-insentitive "error" lines in the logs of the pods in the given service, but currently over only the last 5 minutes.
+- This script will grep for case-insentitive "error" lines in the logs of the pods in the given service, by default over the last 5 minutes.
 If a service is alerting, this is useful to help determine if one pod is acting as an outlier or if all pods are reporting similar error levels and any problem is service-wide.

 - Example: `k8s-pod-errors production recommender-api`